Alogliptin is a medicine used to treat type 2 diabetes.

 - drink alcohol, especially after skipping a meal

-- take some other medicines or herbal medicines at the same time
+- take some other medicines or herbal remedies at the same time

-- have a hormone disorder, such as hypothyroidism
+- have a hormone disorder, such as an underactive thyroid (hypothyroidism)

 - have kidney or liver problems

-To prevent hypos, it's important to have regular meals, including breakfast.
+It's important to have regular meals, including breakfast, to prevent hypoglycaemia.
 Never miss or delay a meal.

-If you're planning to exercise more than usual, make sure you eat carbohydrates like bread, pasta or cereals before, during or afterwards.
+If you're planning to exercise more than usual, make sure you eat carbohydrates like bread, pasta or cereals before, during or after exercise.